XGrammar-2: Dynamic and Efficient Structured Generation Engine for Agentic LLMs: Evaluation

 \paragraph{Intra-request Dynamism.} The main challenge for intra-request dynamism is handling free-form text together with tag-triggered dynamic structures within a single request, which is cumbersome to express in EBNF and difficult to scale.

-To quantify this complexity, we consider a natural construction of plain EBNF dispatching: we first build an Aho--Corasick automaton for tag matching and then translate it into EBNF.
+To quantify this complexity, we consider a natural construction of plain EBNF dispatching: we first build an Aho-Corasick automaton for tag matching and then translate it into EBNF.
 In this translation, each automaton node corresponds to a rule, and each transition corresponds to a rule reference.
 We therefore record the number of automaton states, the number of automaton transitions, and the size of the resulting EBNF to reflect the amount of grammar structure needed to encode the dispatching logic.
+All the used tags have a common prefix like \textit{<function=}, and the rest are randomly generated.

-As shown in Table~\ref{tab:tagdispatch_size}, both the automaton size and the resulting EBNF size grow rapidly as the number of tags increases.
+As shown in~\autoref{tab:tagdispatch_grouped}, both the automaton size and the resulting EBNF size grow rapidly as the number of tags increases.
 This indicates that implementing dispatching through plain EBNF becomes increasingly cumbersome and scales poorly.
+Moreover, TagDispatch is much more efficient than the plain EBNF grammar.
 In contrast, TagDispatch represents the dispatch structure directly, making the implementation much clearer and more compact.